sysrpl/Codebot.Raspberry/README.md

 chmod 600 authorized_keys
 ```

-On your Linux machine temporarily connect to you rPi using ssh with password authentication and enabled sshfs for secure file transfers.
+On your Linux machine temporarily connect to your Pi using ssh with password authentication and enabled sshfs for secure file transfers.
 Where you see ``1.2.3.4`` substitute it the ip address of your Pi:

 ```bash
 # go to you home folder and install the tool for sshfs